Soojin-Lee0819/introduction-to-interactive-media/finalProject/README.md

 # INTERACTIVE MEDIA FINAL ASSIGNMENT: Flappy Bird Processing and Arduino

-My final project will make use of a Piezo buzzer, a potentiometer, and three buttons that communicate to Processing to make a Flappy Bird game.
+My final project will make use of a Piezo buzzer, a potentiometer, and three buttons that communicate to Processing to make a Flappy Bird game with an additional Customization Page that communicates Arduino to Processing.

 ## Schematic